-Continuing with the ndnhistoryresearch series on the massacres of the Tribes on the northern California and Southern Oregon coast, I have found a few more documents that address the removal of the tribes to the Klamath River Reservation and their rights and conditions.
+Continuing with the ndnhistoryresearch series on the massacres of the Tribes on northern California and Southern Oregon coast, I have found a few more documents that address the removal of the tribes to the Klamath River Reservation and their rights and conditions.
 These reports are from the microfilm copies of the correspondence series for the California Indian Agents.

 In the mid-1850s, there was an early plan to create three reservations for Indians of California.
-In 1851, the three Indian superintendents of California (Barbour, Wozencraft, and McKee) divided the state, north, center and south, and dutifully traveled from Sacramento through their regions, visiting tribes and signing 19 treaties in total.
+In 1851, the three Indian superintendents of California (Barbour, Wozencraft, and McKee) divided the state, north, center and south, and dutifully traveled from Sacramento through their regions, visiting tribes and signing 18 treaties in total.
 These expeditions did not visit every tribe but did span the length of the state.
 Redick McKee was the northern California Indian Superintendent and did not visit the coastline but stuck to the interior valleys.
-There were some meetings with the coastal tribes but its clear that not all tribes signed the treaties.
-The early reservation plan soon expanded to 5 reservations (Klamath, Mendocino, Nome Lackee, Sebastian, Tejon) as the number of the tribes were quite large and the environments they lived in were quite varied.
+There were some meetings with the coastal tribes but it is clear that not all tribes signed the treaties.
+The early reservation plan soon expanded to 5 reservations (Klamath, Mendocino, Nome Lackee, Sebastian, Tejon) as the number of the tribes were quite large and the environments they lived in were varied.
 There were as well a number of “farms,” basically smaller reservations they held tribes before they were to be removed elsewhere.
 Ultimately the issues of economy and expediency overcame the need to create less reservations, as it became more economical to allow the tribes to remain close to their homelands so they could feed themselves.
-The federal government could not afford to feed all of the tribes in California and without ratified treaties, there was no guarantee of finding each year for their subsistence costs.
+The federal government could not afford to feed all of the tribes in California and without ratified treaties, there was no guarantee of funding each year for their subsistence costs.
 So it became federal policy to allow the tribes to forage, gather, and fish in their usual and accustomed ways.

-In 1853 and 1855 there were a succession of massacres against the Tolowa Deeni tribes.
+In 1853 and 1855 there was a succession of massacres against the Tolowa Deeni tribes.
 As mentioned in other articles by me, these likely contributed in large ways to the Rogue River Indian War in SW Oregon, where relatives of the Tolowa, athapaskan tribes confederated with Takelmas, Shastas, and Umpquas under the leadership of Chief John (Tecumtum), left Table Rock Reservation, near Jacksonville, to save themselves from constant attacks by the white settler militia (some from California).
 They fought a series of pitched battles moving westward and killed many settlers in their houses in retribution.
 The Tolowas at Crescent City were imprisoned in the lighthouse to keep them from joining the Rogue River Confederacy.

-The 1851 treaties were never ratified and were “archived” for 50 years, to be found in about 1907 or 1908 by tribal researchers.
+The 1851 treaties were never ratified and were secretly “archived” for 50 years, to be found in about 1905 to 1908 by tribal researchers.
 There appears to be some connection with George Wasson Sr. (Coquille) who was looking for the Coast Treaty (1855) in Washington, DC, and who found the treaty as part of a larger inter-tribal effort to prove that they had been promised payment for their lands by Federal agents, if they voluntarily moved.
 The unratified treaties of Oregon and California became the evidence for a series of lawsuits against the United States, some under Indian Claims, for the tribes to be paid for the land they had given up, either willingly or through forced removal.
-Many scholars have suggested that because California was not appropriately purchased from the tribes, the tribes owned it all until the California Indians VS US Claims Case was won and paid for in the 1950s.
-Some continue to suggest that even the money paid (~$52M) was not fair compensation for the value of California and its vast resources including oil, water, timber, agriculture, etc.
+Many scholars have suggested that because California was not appropriately purchased from the tribes, the tribes owned it all until the California Indians VS US Claims Case was won and paid for in the 1960s.
+Some continue to suggest that even the money paid (~$30M) was not fair compensation for the value of California and its vast resources including oil, water, timber, agriculture, etc.

 In 1855, Superintendent of Indian Affairs for California, Thomas I. Henley, was assigned to create the Klamath River Reservation and remove the area tribes there.